nazeefa16/nazeefa16/README.md

 - 👋 **Hi, I’m Nazeefa Muzammil**
-- 🎓 I'm currently getting my Bachelors degree in Electrical Engineering at NUST,Pakistan
+- 🎓 I have been a part of the Data Science for Social Good (DSSG) fellowship at the University of Warwick
-- 💻 I’m interested in projects related to Data Science, and Machine Learning
+- 💻 I have a profound fascination for leveraging cutting-edge machine learning techniques to unlock the hidden potential of data.
-- 💁 I’m open to diversity, and to collaborate
+- 💁 Collaborating with diverse people makes me happy

 👩‍💻 **Languages**